HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 Prerequisite:
 - You must have Python 3.8 or later installed on the machine that will run the extension, and Python must be added to the Windows path.
-  (To add it: On your machine, in the system Environment Variables > User variables > Path, add a path to your Python installation directory.)
+  To add it: On your machine, in the system Environment Variables > User variables > Path, add a path to your Python installation directory, then restart your machine.
-   You'll need to restart your machine after the installation.

 ==========================================================

 A) Download PyScan extension